Summer Book Haul 2020

 To Be or Not To Be… by Liz Evers

-This was a fun facts book my mum got for me after I expressed how little I know about Shakespeare as a person.
+This was a fun fact book my mum got for me after I expressed how little I know about Shakespeare as a person.
 I know his works well and the basics of his life, but I know very little about him.

 What books have you purchased in the last few weeks to get you through lockdown?
-Do you find you’re reading more or less since lockdown began?
+Do you find you’re reading more or less since the lockdown began?
 Let me know in the comments below.